Hypermedea/hypermedea/readme.md

 ![Hypermedea technical overview](img/technical-overview.png)

+For more details, refer to the [Javadoc of the latest release](https://hypermedea.github.io/javadoc/latest).

-For a complete documentation, run `./gradlew javadoc` and browse the generated Javadoc starting from `hypermedea-lib/build/docs/javadoc/index.html`.
+For documentation of the latest code base, run `./gradlew javadoc` and browse the generated Javadoc starting from `hypermedea-lib/build/docs/javadoc/index.html`.